 We have an additional accommodation facility where individuals can self-isolate if required prior to beginning a program.

 Should there be a rare case when a student or resident tests positive for Covid-19 we have secured alternative accommodation off site where they can self- isolate and recover.
 There is medical support available within the village and nearby cities.

-We look forward to the academic year beginning on September 7, and all programmes for the Fall are currently scheduled to run.
-To help alleviate any concerns around unexpected cancellations, we have extended several of our application and payment deadlines, as well as amended our refund policies.
+We are currently running our postgraduate and resident artist programmes normally, thought to help alleviate any concerns around unexpected cancellations, we have extended several of our application and payment deadlines for Spring semester programmes, as well as amended our refund policies.
 We invite you to visit the individual pages on our website HERE for updates and information related to specific programmes and events.